Sudarshanmaskare/SpringBatch/README.md

 I create a batch configuration class where I define the necessary beans, such as Job, Step, and the components for reading, processing, and writing data.
 Configure CSV Reader:

 I configure a FlatFileItemReader to read data from a CSV file.
-I specify the file location, define a line mapper to map CSV lines to domain objects, and set any necessary properties.
+I specify the file location, define a line mapper to map CSV lines to domain objects and set any necessary properties.
 Implement Data Processing:

 I implement a custom ItemProcessor class to perform any necessary data processing or transformation.
 This class will be responsible for modifying the data before it's written to the target database.